mukka29/DevSecOps-and-Governance-as-Code/README.md

 This DevSecOps development aims to create a framework for a software pipeline that conforms to external regulatory compliance and secures the company’s digital assets.

 ## Outcome
-This group project that produced a comprehensive research report and executive-level presentation that describes automating Governance as Code in a Dev-Sec-Ops model.
+This project produced a comprehensive research report and executive-level presentation that describes automating Governance as Code in a Dev-Sec-Ops model.
 This research describes leading practices for automating governance and provides a phased approach to implementing such a practice at a large healthcare organization.

 ### Team Members: